Open NowMixed

 Who Can Apply

 Applicants must be jobseekers who identify as belonging to one or more target groups.
-Eligible target groups are: young people aged 15-24 who have been unemployed for a minimum of 8 weeks; Aboriginal or Torres Strait Islander peoples unemployed for a minimum of 8 weeks; people with disability unemployed for a minimum of 8 weeks; culturally and linguistically diverse peoples unemployed for a minimum of 8 weeks; and long-term unemployed people unemployed for a minimum of 52 weeks.
+Eligible groups are young people aged 15 to 24 who have been unemployed for a minimum of 8 weeks; Aboriginal or Torres Strait Islander peoples unemployed for a minimum of 8 weeks; people with disability unemployed for a minimum of 8 weeks; culturally and linguistically diverse peoples unemployed for a minimum of 8 weeks; and long-term unemployed people unemployed for a minimum of 52 weeks.

 What's Funded

-Financial assistance for eligible disadvantaged jobseekers to address economic barriers associated with gaining or retaining ongoing employment.
+Financial assistance to help eligible disadvantaged jobseekers overcome economic barriers to gaining or retaining ongoing employment.

 Expected Outcomes